snoop2head/scss_practice/README.md

 }
 ```

-- kicks in when window ran out of spaces
+- kicks in when window ran out of spaces, according to the main-axis
 - default value is 1
 - flex-shrink value 2 means it is 200% more likely to shrink than the other children